shushen/dpdk-ovs/docs/05_Testing.md

 **Note:** Port 6653 is the default value for the controller port.
 Older versions of OFTest use port 6633 - if you encounter difficulty running OFTest, consider using the `--port` switch.

-A current list of the expected results for OFTest can be found in the source package.
+A current list of the expected results for OFTest can be found in the 'extras' directory of the source package.

 ______